tomzx/blog.tomrochette.com-content/agi/item.md

 		* Compression
 	* Retrieval

-# Questions

-* How can AGI/intelligence emerge out of randomness?
-* How can we say that an (new) experience B is the same as an already experienced experience B?
-* How hard is it for an AI to learn programming languages?
-Assembly, C, C++, etc.

 -----

 To limit the dangers of AI, contain them in a physical body (which can be destroyed).